cea-hpc/modules/MIGRATING.rst

     :ps:`$` ml -o idx:sym
      1) :sgrde:`bar/1.0`   2) foo/2.0

-When the new configuration options command line switches are set to an empty value, the module names are the sole information reported:
+When the new configuration options or command line switches are set to an empty value, the module names are the sole information reported:

 .. parsed-literal::